 Search results for "lens"

 It has been more than 10 years since the first mirrorless camera was introduced.
 At that point, no one would predict that the popularity of mirrorless cameras would grow so fast.
 Nowadays, mirrorless systems are using a large portion of camera market, both for amateur and professional photographers.
-I will try to present most of their advantages and drawbacks compared to dSLR systems, so you can choose more easily between the two systems.AND SOME OTHER STUFFWe should also take into account some other... continue reading
+I will try to present most of their advantages and drawbacks compared to dSLR systems, so you can choose more easily between the two systems.CAMERA SIZEThis is something you will notice immediately before... continue reading

 "Give me a lever and a place to stand and I will move the earth" -ArchimedesCan we do the same with an "old" camera and "cheap" lens in our world?
 Surely we can because even the cheapest materials that produced today is much more efficient than in the past and we are lucky about this.Legendary photographer Ansel Adams did his best with tools that already in their disposal and then moved on to using better ones.He said "any good modern lens is corrected for maximum definition at the... continue reading